Slew rate: Measurement

-The slew rate can be measured using a function generator (usually square wave) and an oscilloscope (CRO).
+The slew rate can be measured using a function generator (usually square wave) and an oscilloscope.
 The slew rate is the same, regardless of whether feedback is considered.

 Slew rate limiting in amplifiers

+Simplified opamp internals.
+The first amplification stage multiplies the differential input voltage (V_{in}) times a transconductance (g_{m}) to produce a current (I).
+The next stage converts that current into a voltage (V_{2}) and provides frequency compensation by integrating that current through a miller capacitance (C).
+The maximum current I_{sat} that can be drawn from that first stage will limit the slew rate in this integration stage to I_{sat}/C.

 There are slight differences between different amplifier designs in how the slewing phenomenon occurs.
-However, the general principles are the same as in this illustration.
+The figure gives a simplified schematic of the first two stages of an operational amplifier (opamp) to ease understanding.

-The input stage of modern amplifiers is usually a differential amplifier with a transconductance characteristic.
+The input stage is usually a differential amplifier with a transconductance characteristic.
 This means the input stage takes a differential input voltage and produces an output current into the second stage.
 The transconductance is typically very high — this is where the large open loop gain of the amplifier is generated.
 This also means that a fairly small input voltage can cause the input stage to saturate.
 In saturation, the stage produces a nearly constant output current.

-The second stage of modern power amplifiers is, among other things, where frequency compensation is accomplished.
+The second stage is where frequency compensation is accomplished.
 The low pass characteristic of this stage approximates an integrator.
 A constant current input will therefore produce a linearly increasing output.
-If the second stage has an effective input capacitance $C$ and voltage gain $A_{2}$, then slew rate in this example can be expressed as:
+If the second stage has an effective input capacitance $C$, then its slew rate is: